Monday, December 31, 2012

 Think On These Things

-Last week a tragedy occurred in my nation.
+Last week, a tragedy occurred in my nation.
 28 people died.
 Most were small children.
 Shot to death by a young man with mental illness.
 I do not seek to justify nor explain his actions.
 I have no words for what happened.
 I don't pretend to have the answers.
 I am having a problem processing this horrible catastrophe myself.
 My heart breaks for the parents who lost their children.
 I can't begin to imagine their pain.

 Philippians 4:8

-The Message (MSG) 8-9 Summing it all up, friends, I’d say you’ll do best by filling your minds and meditating on things true, noble, reputable, authentic, compelling, gracious—the best, not the worst; the beautiful, not the ugly; things to praise, not things to curse.
-Put into practice what you learned from me, what you heard and saw and realized.
+The Message (MSG) 8-9 Summing it all up, friends, I'd say you'll do best by filling your minds and meditating on things true, noble, reputable, authentic, compelling, gracious—the best, not the worst; the beautiful, not the ugly; things to praise, not things to curse.
+Put into practice what you learned from me, what you heard and saw, and what you realized.
 Do that, and God, who makes everything work together, will work you into his most excellent harmonies.

-For some this would be a very hard thing to do--think on these things.
+For some, this would be a very hard thing to do — think on these things.
 However, for me, it is not.
-I am by nature, by God's design, an optimist.
-I have always been one and I believe I will always remain one--the forever optimist.
+I am, by nature, by God's design, an optimist.
+I have always been one, and I believe I will always remain one--the forever optimist.
 It's who I am.
 I realize that not all are like me.
 I have to be careful.
 I do not want to hurt anyone with my positive outlook, with my joy, with my beliefs.
 Yes, I have to be very careful.

-It isn't that I am not affected when horrible things occur in my life, I am.
+It isn't that I am not affected when horrible things occur in my life; I am.
 It isn't that I don't cry, mourn, wonder, or ask God why.
 It's just that once I begin to read my Bible, I am comforted by the words.
 They are soothing to me.
 They heal me.
 I no longer have the need to dwell on the negative.
 I praise God, for He is--the pure, the best, the authentic.
-However, most of all I trust in Him.
+However, most of all, I trust in Him.
 I will always trust.

-And now I will stop talking about the horror and began talking about the blessings.
+And now I will stop talking about the horror and begin talking about the blessings.
 Because He is--true, noble, reputable, authentic, compelling, gracious—the best.
 He truly is all that to me.
 And He always will be.
 He is whom I choose.
 I will fix my eyes on Him.

 Sunday, December 16, 2012